vandycknick/dotfiles/README.md

 2.Restart your computer when prompted.

 ### Setup Machine
-That is all fot the manual part.
-Run the following command to finish off setting up your machine.
+That is all for the manual part.
+Run the following command to finish off setting up your machine:
 - Open powershell with administrative privileges
 - Navigate to dotfiles directory and execute the following script
 ```powershell